softwaremill/akka-http-session/README.md

 ## Client-side sessions

-All session-related directives take at least two parameters:
+All session-related directives / endpoints take at least two parameters:

 * session continuity: `oneOff` vs `refreshable`; specifies what should happen when the session expires.
 If `refreshable` and a refresh token is present, the session will be re-created.
 See below for details.